A little bit about me

 I am blessed to have the guidance of wonderful teachers, who continue to inspire me and support my yoga practice on and off the mat.
 It is a pleasure and an honour to be your student and it is through your teachings that I continue to grow.

 To you I am always grateful: Sarah Hatcher, for your friendship and your guidance.
-Judy Cameron, Beverley Bruce, Nicola Goodall and Janet Balaskas: For your vast knowledge and infinite kindness.
-Helen Gillespie, Angie Lake.
-Julie Amers, Clare Stpehen and the Iyengar Yoga Centre in Edinburgh - Thank you!
+Judy Cameron, Nicola Goodall, Tessa Welsh, Cáitlin Heavey and Janet Balaskas: For your vast knowledge and infinite kindness.
+Helen Gillespie, Angie Lake and Clare Stephen.
+And to all the wonderful teachers at the Iyengar Yoga Centre in Edinburgh - Thank you!

 To you my dear students, know that I also learn from you each time we meet.
-Thank you for trusting me to be your teacher and holding space for you and for allowing me to share with you this practice.
+Thank you for trusting me to be your teacher and holding space for you and for allowing me to share this practice with you.